Tecnativa/docker-duplicity/README.md

 The poetry project configuration (in the `pyproject.toml` file) includes a section which contains the duplicity dependencies themselves.
 This allows us to manage those more easily and avoid future conflicts.
-Those are then exported into a `requirements.txt` file in this repo, which is the one that is used inside the container.
+Those are then exported into a `requirements.txt` file in the docker image build phase.

 So, if you need to add a new duplicity dependency to be used inside the container, the correct process would be: